Maxwell field with gauge fixing term in the radiation- and matter-dominant stages: exact solution and stress tensor: Conclusion and Discussion

-Hence, in both the RD and MD stages, the total regularized vacuum stress tensor is zero for the Maxwell field with a general GF term, only the photon part of transverse stress tensor remains, and there is no trace anomaly.
-As an important feature, this result is independent of the GF constant, as well as invariant under the quantum gauge transformation.
-It should be emphasized that, since the GF stress tensor is zero, including both the particle and vacuum parts, one needs no introduction of a ghost field, otherwise the ghost stress tensor itself would become unaccountable and cause unphysical consequences.
+Hence, in both the RD and MD stages, the total regularized vacuum stress tensor is zero for the Maxwell field with a general GF term, only the photon part of transverse stress tensor remains.
+In particular, our result demonstrates that the vanishing GF stress tensor can not be a candidate for the dark energy, and that there is no trace anomaly, disproving the claim in literature.
+We also point out that the trace anomaly came up as an artifact from the improper use of the 4th-order regularization on some strangely-assumed massive fields, and that the trace anomaly will never occur when one works directly with massless fields.
+As an important feature, the stress tensor of the Maxwell field in the GB states is independent of the GF constant, as well as invariant under the quantum gauge transformation.
+It should be emphasized that, since the GF stress tensor is zero, including both the particle and vacuum parts, one needs no introduction of a ghost field to cancel the GF stress tensor, otherwise the ghost stress tensor itself would become unaccountable and cause unphysical consequences.
+The ghost field can be useful in other topics and for other purposes, which are beyond our current paper.

 \

 {\textbf{Acknowledgements}}

 Y. Zhang is supported by NSFC Grant No. 11675165, 11961131007, 12261131497, and in part by National Key RD Program of China (2021YFC2203100).